maxbre/rhfun/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A new collection of my handy R functions (the reboot of an old package).
+A new collection of my handy R functions.
+The reboot of an old package.

 Beware: all the material must be considered experimental, in full development, not yet tested.